FBoucher/stream-projects/Streams/2020-04-15_Working-on-AzUrlShortener-Closing-GitHub-Issues.md

 Summary
 -------

 In this live stream session, Frank is closing some issues or todo for the project Azure Url Shortener.
-Making the default Url redirect dynamic and adding a little more details in the documentation.
+Making the default Url redirect dynamic and adding a little more detail in the documentation.
 📺 - Twitch archive - stream no.89

 Replay